 Hosting the Olympics doesn’t enhance a country`s reputation

 The large-scale attention of hosting the Olympic Games is usually presented to a potential host city and country as one of the main advantages of doing so.
 However, this attention can work both ways: Unexpected incidents and misconduct can cause serious damage to the reputation of the host city and country.
 For example, the enduring image of the 1972 Munich Olympics is a man in a ski mask.
 Additionally, the 2004 Olympic Games in Greece (which is considered an economic failure) is portrayed as the main reason for the country`s ongoing economic crisis.
 Recent studies actually suggest that hosting the Olympics has little, if any, influence on a country`s reputation.
 Australian researchers found little change in perceptions towards Australia following the Olympics.
+Not to mention, the games can serve as an excuse for others to protest the host country for unrelated issues (e.g., global protests of the Beijing Winter Olympics because of China’s record of human rights abuses).

 The Bottom Line: Hosting the Olympics can be a privilege or an inconvenience, mostly depending on the level of planning and the level of existing sports facilities in the host city.
 Would you want your city to host the next Olympics?